 - The nature of each pub will depend largely on the kind of data being reported and be geared towards facilitating use/reuse. - We will include information about planned experiments/approaches, informative failures, potential uses by others, explicit questions soliciting feedback, and other components not typically included in scientific literature. - An integral part of every research product will be public feedback that will be visible alongside the original pub.
-We will use this to iterate and improve on the work. - We will provide context through "project pages," narrative pieces that link individual pubs and keep the big picture in focus. - While versions of the work will have permanent identifiers so they can be cited, work is not static evaluation will happen after the pub is publicly released.
-The products will be improved/built upon over time, incorporating feedback throughout. - Being responsive to community needs?
+We will use this to iterate and improve on the work. - We will provide context through "project narratives," running logs that link individual pubs and keep the big picture in focus. - While versions of the work will have permanent identifiers so they can be cited, work is not static evaluation will happen after the pub is publicly released.
+The products will be improved/built upon over time, incorporating feedback throughout.